About The SAT®

 How Important is the SAT?

 As college tuition is expensive, a high SAT score can mean scholarships, thus reducing the financial burden.
-Having a good SAT score is a must if you wish to receive any kind of aid or scholarship to fund your college education. - SAT score reports can be more reliable than high school transcripts
+Having a good SAT score is a must if you wish to receive merit-based scholarships that use college entrance exam scores as a qualifying criterion.

 Because the SAT is an international standardized test, a good SAT score tells colleges that you have taken a uniform, timed test and proven your merit.
-In addition, your SAT score report gives colleges a good way to judge how college-ready you are, especially if you went to a high school they don't know. - Your SAT scores help colleges find you
+In addition, your SAT score report gives colleges a good way to judge how college-ready you are, especially if you went to a high school they don't know.

 When you register for the SAT and opt-in for the Student Search Service, your name is shared with colleges.
-This opportunity allows colleges to contact you based on your SAT test scores, grades, and academic interests. - SAT scores affect college placement
+This opportunity allows colleges to contact you based on your SAT test scores, grades, and academic interests.

 Some colleges use SAT scores to place students in classes that are appropriate for their reading, writing, and math skill levels.
 Scores can also be used to determine whether students can benefit from advisors or academic support in college.